When entering the entrance of a quiet atmosphere, the corridor of bamboo is continued

 About 17000-square meter rich green Japanese garden serves as an oasis of the city which can enjoy a change of the four seasons.

 As for the Nezu collection, also in tea-things, the first-class goods of all the fields of Japan and Oriental art, such as Buddhism pictures, sutra-copying, a drawing in Indian ink, modern pictures, the China pictures, japanner, ceramics, a sword, and the China ancient-times bronze ware, have gathered.

 Nezu Museum has high-quality collections so that it cannot be considered to be a private art museum.

 It exists from prewar days, and the first-class goods of lasting Japan and the East have gathered.

 It is this garden that the person who visited this museum certainly extols.

-There is a beautiful garden well cared that it does not seem to be in Aoyama in Tokyo.
-The garden is dotted with four tea-ceremony rooms which removed and rebuilt a thing from the Edo era to the Taisho era.
+There is a beautiful garden well cared for that it does not seem to be in Aoyama in Tokyo.
+The garden is dotted with four tea-ceremony rooms, which removed and rebuilt a thing from the Edo era to the Taisho era.
 The atmosphere, which is likely to forget that this is the city center, is created.